FlipperPA/at-t-pihole/README.md

 Visit http://pi-hole/admin/ and log in with the password you just noted for the web interface.

+**On MacOS Sequoia and above, you'll need to enable your browser to have access to the local network.
+In Settings,, navigate to `Privacy & Security > Local Network`, and be sure the toggle is on for your browser(s).**

 * Click on `Settings`, `DHCP`.
 * Check `DHCP server enabled`
 * Enter IP range From `192.168.1.2` to `192.168.1.150` (feel free to tweak these values if you know what you're doing)